 - Teeth which are crooked or misaligned

 - Teeth — including front teeth — which have gaps between them

-- Teeth which are stained, including staining due to injury, root canal and tetracycline.
+- Teeth that are stained, including staining due to injury, root canal, and tetracycline.

 - Teeth — including front teeth — with discoloured fillings